sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

   caption="Cody chat with Gemini 1.5 Flash"
 />

-## Quickly add @codebase and @file to chat
+## Quickly add @repository and @file to chat

 While using chat in Cody, you can prompt it to use specific context by typing @\<repository\> or @\<file\>.
 When you start a _new_ chat with Cody, your current repository and file are pre-populated in the chat window.

 We’re making it easier to add these @-mentions to the chat window for follow-up messages (or in case you accidentally delete them).

-When you type `@` in the chat window, you’ll now see “Current Codebase’ and “Current File” in the dropdown, and clicking them adds the respective @-mentions to the chat.
+When you type `@` in the chat window, you’ll see “Repository“ and “Current File” in the dropdown.
+Clicking them adds the respective @-mentions to the chat.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1-22-release/cody-context-buttons-2.png"